Your guide to the 10 most important criteria to consider when comparing and evaluating your network and infrastructure orchestration platform options.

 Does the solution provide self-service capabilities and expose its API for northbound integration?

-To fully integrate into your IT ecosystem and ensure the automations built by the network team can be utilized to their full potential by the rest of the IT organization, an automation solution should provide northbound integration capabilities by exposing an API for tools such as ITSM systems to call.
-This enables any IT team to call and run a network automation published by the network team in a self-serve manner.
-The network team’s ability to deliver network as a service (NaaS) to end users increases the usability and effectiveness of automation across your organization.
+To fully integrate into your IT ecosystem and ensure the workflows built by the network team can be utilized to their full potential by the rest of the IT organization, an orchestration solution should provide northbound integration capabilities by exposing an API that can be called by CI/CD pipelines, ITSM systems like ServiceNow, and more.
+This enables any IT team to self-serve any network service published by the network team.
+The solution should also offer robust RBAC features and the ability to integrate with any other security or access control systems so that organizations can manage access, security, and risk in accordance with their policies and standards.

 Why It Matters

-• Northbound integrations enable delivery of network automations as services, enabling the rest of IT to run automations without a re-skilling effort.
+• Northbound integrations enable delivery of orchestrated network workflows as fully automated services, enabling the rest of IT to run them without a re-skilling effort.

 • The NaaS model increases intra-team speed and efficiency.